 “Phonto” is an app I use frequently for for adding text/poems and a copyright symbol and my name on my pics.
 Also “WordSwag” has interesting preset ways it can arrange your words onto an image .

-I now often work in my traditional: watercolours, coloured pencils, acrylics… though I still draw and paint on my iPad.
+Nowadays, I’m back working more often with my traditional art media: watercolours, coloured pencils, acrylics… though I still draw and paint on my iPad.
 I particularly enjoy experimenting with printing some of my iPad art and applying traditional media to the prints.
-Or scanning in traditional works, and adding some art app media to them, and so on… Quite spoilt for choices – thankful!
-The iPad in general plays a valuable part in my art journey.
+Or scanning in traditional works, and adding some art app media to them, and so on… The iPad in general plays a valuable part in my art journey.
+Quite spoilt for choices – thankful!

 This is a link to a poem, I wrote to/about my pencils and brushes, when I began my iPad art journey.

 These wonderful art apps, aside from the lovely media they offer, and the time and money they save, particularly suit my artistic style and purposes: doing smallish works, (love minatures), writing and illustrating books.

 Drawing and painting, whether on paper, canvas or the iPad, is an ongoing learning journey – and good fun!

 If you have any questions or enquiries, you are welcome to send me a message on my contact page.